eesyuen09/tp/docs/DeveloperGuide.md

     * 2c1.
 Tuto shows an error message indicating invalid student ID format.
       Use case ends.

 * 2d.
-The specified class tag does not exist.
+The provided date is in the future.
     * 2d1.
-Tuto shows an error message indicating class tag not found.
+Tuto shows an error message indicating date cannot be in the future.
       Use case ends.

 * 2e.
-The specified class tag is not assigned to the student.
+The provided date is before the student's enrolment month.
     * 2e1.
-Tuto shows an error message indicating class tag not assigned to student.
+Tuto shows an error message indicating date cannot be before enrolment.
       Use case ends.

 * 2f.
-The provided date is in the future.
+The date does not correspond to a real calendar day (e.g. 30th February).
     * 2f1.
-Tuto shows an error message indicating date cannot be in the future.
-      Use case ends.

-* 2g.
-The provided date is before the student's enrolment month.
-    * 2g1.
-Tuto shows an error message indicating date cannot be before enrolment.
-      Use case ends.

-* 2h.
-The date does not correspond to a real calendar day (e.g. 30th February).
-    * 2h1.
 Tuto shows an error message indicating invalid date.
       Use case ends.

 * 3a.
+The specified class tag is not assigned to the student AND no attendance record exists for that student, date, and class.
+    * 3a1.
+Tuto shows an error message indicating class tag not assigned to student.
+      Use case ends.

+* 4a.
 The attendance is already marked as **Absent** for that date and class.
-    * 3a1.
+    * 4a1.
 Tuto shows an error message indicating the student is already marked absent.
       Use case ends.

 **Use case: Delete an Attendance Record**